wswartzendruber/hlg-tools/README.md

 Angel* happens to be very near `4.75`.
 For most movies, SDR screenshots can be sourced from [Blu-ray.com](http://blu-ray.com).

+Regardless, do not be overly concerned with preserving detail in the highlights.
+While the whole point of HDR is to retain such detail, it can be lost during SDR preview while still being correct.

 ## Generate the LUT

 Now we're ready to generate the 3D LUT using the values we've determined in the previous steps: